 Often during high conflict cases, the involved parties are in separate rooms and the mediator literally walks back and forth between the conference rooms negotiating until agreements can be made.

 You and your spouse will meet with one of our Mediators.
 During the first 30 minutes, we will discuss the benefits, the ground rules, and the process.
-If everyone agrees to continue with the mediation, both parties will sign a confidentiality agreement and the mediation will begin.
+If everyone agrees to continue, both parties will sign a confidentiality agreement and then begin.

 We will help you divide and decide whatever your issues are.
 You will be able to find answers, security and peace and mind and leave with a written agreement.